-As we reflect on the research accomplishments over the past ten years of the C-IMAGE consortium, it is important to remember that the lives of 11 families were forever changed that day.
+As we reflect on the research accomplishments over the past ten years of the C-IMAGE consortium, it is important to remember that the lives that have been lost, both on the rig and within our center.

 Jason Anderson, 35, Midfield, Texas.

 In the working field of construction, Anderson made his way up to the position of senior tool pusher.
 He was supposed to be transferred to another rig, but went out to the Deepwater Horizon to train his replacement the day of the explosion.
 Thirty-five years old, he was hours away from leaving the rig for a new assignment.
 With his wife, Shelly, he had a son and a daughter.